RobbieHember/fcgadgets/README.md

-Ôªø# fcgadgets
+# fcgadgets
 ## INTRODUCTION
-The <b>fcgadgets</b> repository supports estimation, accounting, and reporting of greenhouse gas (GHG) emissions in British Columbia‚Äôs forest sector.
-The repository is a toolbox that offers flexible processing and outputs the variables required to meet international reporting standards for the forest sector, or complete life cycle assessments.
+The Forest Carbon Gadgets (<b>fcgadgets</b>) repository supports estimation, accounting, and reporting of greenhouse gas (GHG) emissions in British Columbiaís forest sector.
+The repository is a toolbox that offers flexible processing.
+It exports the variables required to meet international reporting standards for the forest sector, or complete life cycle assessments.
 <br>
 <br>
 The repository was developed to: